The Bible provides a complete genealogical record starting with Adam and ending with Jesus.

 Virtually all Bible scholars agree that there are no significant gaps in these reported famly lines.

-Bishop James Ussher was a church leader in Ireland, prolific scholar and author of The Annals of the World.
+Bishop James Ussher was a church leader in Ireland in the 1600's, prolific scholar and author of The Annals of the World.
 Using Bible genealogies, he calculated that Adam was born in the year 4004 BC.
-This date has been widely quoted and accepted ever since.
+This date has been widely quoted and generally accepted ever since.

-Over the last 400 years, hundreds of other historians and theologians have drawn the family tree from their own study of the Bible, and nearly everyone comes to the same conclusion: Adam lived about 4000 BC.
+Over the last 400 years, hundreds of other historians and theologians have drawn the family tree from their own study of scripture, and nearly everyone comes to the same conclusion: Adam lived about 4000 BC.

-Some Christians who know that dating Adam to 4000 BC is out of synch with everything we now know about the world, try to shrug off the conflicts by saying, without evidence, that there are gaps in the Bible genealogy.
+Some Christians who believe that Adam was the first human on earth, knowing that dating the first human to 4000 BC is out of synch with everything we now know about the world, try to shrug off the conflicts by saying, without evidence, that there are gaps in the Bible genealogy.

 But there are big problems with that response: